ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ===========

 Ndless combines an executable loader and utilities to open the TI-Nspire to third-party C and assembly development.

-As a TI-Nspire user, installing Ndless on your calculator is required to run assembly programs.
+As a TI-Nspire user, installing Ndless on your calculator will enhance the Operating System with the functions required to run assembly programs until the next reboot.

 What do I need to install it on a TI-Nspire?
 ============================================

 - A TI-Nspire CAS or non-CAS
-- OS v1.7, v2.0.1 or v2.1.0 installed on it
+- OS v1.7, v2.0.1 or v2.1.0 installed on it. v2.0.0 is not supported, you
+  should update your OS.
 - Any linking program such as TI-Nspire Computer Link Software

 How do I install it?